AnthonyL22/logging-microservice/README.md

    When I attempt to access restricted content
    Then I am denied access to the restricted content And I verify the message
+   Or I proceed to the next screen
-   But I see an invalid title
+   But I see something unexpected
+   If I click a button
+   Not in the right input field
+   Finally I am complete
 ```

 # Allure Test Result Reporting